oanda/apidocs/v1/auth.md

 * Application description
 * Authorized redirect URI (The HTTP redirect URIs must be protected with TLS security)

-Once all required information is received, we will then email you with the following credentials.
+Once all required information is received and approved by OANDA*, we will then provide you with the following credentials.

 * Client Application Id
 * Client Application Secret

 Please treat the client application secret as a password and keep it in a secure location.

+*Please note: OANDA does not guarantee that your application will be accepted.
+All applications are subjected to OANDA due diligence review.
+If you are successful in your application, please note that you will be bound by the relevant terms and conditions stipulated by OANDA.

 ### Server-side flow